 When the time is right for you, we look forward to welcoming you to The Beaches of Fort Myers & Sanibel.
 We encourage our visitors and locals to follow health and safety recommendations, practice social distancing, and avoid congregating in large groups.

 On September 25, 2020, Florida entered Phase 3 of the SAFE.
 SMART.
 STEP-BY-STEP Plan to Re-Open Florida.
 To learn more about Phase 3, please click here.
 Otherwise review the information provided below.
 We will continue to monitor updates related to the COVID-19 virus with local, state and federal agencies.

-All public beaches located within Lee County are currently open, with the exception of Turner Beach Park* on Captiva Island.
+All public beaches located within Lee County are currently open.

 Please NOTE: While enjoying our beaches, we encourage you to follow appropriate social distancing and safety protocols issued by the CDC and OSHA.
 For more information visit here.

 For more information specific to Lee County, click here.

 Within Lee County, some beaches are owned and managed by municipalities and the state.
 We encourage visitors to visit the following websites for other beach updates: